Dealing with the practical impact of coronavirus and pancreatic cancer

 The advice is that you can now go to more public places, such as the hairdressers, places of worship and restaurants and pubs – this includes people who have been shielding too.
 But you should still stay home as much as possible and to practice social distancing if you do go out.

 If you have pancreatic cancer, you should take particular care as you may be more at risk of becoming seriously ill if you were to get coronavirus – especially if you have been shielding.
 Read more information about current guidance and what it means for you.

 There are things that everyone can do to keep safe:

 - Wash your hands or use hand sanitiser often.

-- Practical social distancing, and avoid going into 1 metre zones if you can.
+- Practice social distancing, and avoid going into 1 metre zones if you can.

 - Try to avoid touching your face, and you should also avoid touching surfaces when you are out.

 - Wear a face covering when you are out in public – especially in enclosed spaces.